simontran7/systems/operating-systems/kernel-interface.md

 The operating system's core program that always runs is called the **kernel**.

-The kernel communicates to the hardware directly, or through systems programs called **drivers**.
+The kernel communicates to the hardware directly, or through systems programs called **device drivers**.

 ## Privileges and System Calls